Your guide to safe winter driving

 Car maintenance checklist

-• Check your car’s fluid levels: When your car is parked on level ground, the ignition is switched off and the engine is cold, check your coolant, oil and screenwash levels, and top up if necessary.
+- Check your car’s fluid levels: Your car must be parked on level ground with the ignition switched off and when the engine is cold.
+Check your coolant, oil and screenwash levels, and top up if needed.

-• Ensure your tyres are safe: Check that all four tyres are correctly inflated.
+- Make sure your tyres are safe: Check that all four tyres are correctly inflated.
 If in doubt, check your owner’s handbook for correct tyre pressures.
 Also, inspect them for damage and look at the tread depth.
 Legally, the tread depth must be at least 1.6mm, but for peace of mind, 3mm is recommended.
+You can find out more about this through our Scheme partner, Kwik Fit.

-• Check your car’s wipers: Good visibility is essential, especially in the winter when you’re dealing with challenging driving conditions.
-Ensure your front and rear wipers are working properly and cleaning your screen correctly without leaving smears.
+- Check your car’s wipers: Clear visibility is crucial, especially during challenging driving conditions in winter.
+Ensure your front and rear wipers work well and clean your windscreen properly.

-• Are your lights working properly?
-Just as it’s important to be able to see out of your car, it’s also crucial that other vehicles can see you.
+- Check your lights: Just as it’s important to be able to see out of your car, it’s also crucial that other vehicles can see you.
 Check your headlights, side lights, fog lights, and rear lights are all working.
-If you can’t test them all yourself, ask a friend or family member to help you.
+If you cannot test them all yourself, ask a friend or family member to help you.

-• Top up with fuel or charge up: The last thing you want to do is run out of fuel in foul weather, so always ensure you have enough petrol or diesel in your car before heading off.
-If you drive an electric vehicle (EV), remember to leave home with a full charge.
+- Top up with fuel or charge up: The last thing you want to do is run out of fuel or charge in foul weather.
+So, always ensure you have enough petrol or diesel in your car before heading off.
+If you drive an electric vehicle (EV), remember to leave home with enough charge.
 If you have a long journey ahead, make the most of public chargepoints along the way to keep a healthy range.

-• Take your time – don’t rush: Don’t leave it until the last minute to set off for your journey when the weather conditions are poor.
+- Take your time: Try to not leave it until the last minute to set off for your journey when the weather conditions are poor.
 Set off early to avoid unnecessary stress.
-Don’t put yourself and other road users in danger because you’re in a rush.
+Do not put yourself and other road users in danger because you’re in a rush.

 Tips for driving in the Rain